AXES-SDSS: comparison of SDSS galaxy groups with all-sky X-ray extended sources: Data

-In accessing the sensitivity towards the spectroscopic group search, we created an SDSS mock based on SMDPL and MDPL2 Multidark simulations \citep{Klypin2016}.
-Halos and subhalos were detected and catalogued using \textsc{rockstar} \citep{Behroozi2013b}.
+In assessing the sensitivity for the spectroscopic group search, we created an SDSS mock based on SMDPL and MDPL2 Multidark simulations \citep{Klypin2016}.
+The halos and subhalos were detected and catalogued using \textsc{rockstar} \citep{Behroozi2013b}.
 Stellar mass and star formation rates are predicted for halos and subhalos with the \textsc{UniverseMachine} model \citep{Behroozi2019}.
 We projected all-sky light cones as in \citet{Comparat2020} to obtain angular coordinates and redshifts.
-Note that in groups and clusters, there is a slight under-density of high-mass satellites in dark matter halos as well as an under-density of sub-halos towards the centre \citep{Comparat2017}.
-Based on the COSMOS catalogue \citep{Laigle2016}, we calibrated the relation between stellar mass, star formation and the observed absolute magnitude in $r$-band.
-Finally, using the SDSS magnitude limit, we draw from this mock a spectroscopic SDSS mock catalogue.
+We note that in groups and clusters, there is a slight underdensity of high-mass satellites in dark matter halos as well as an underdensity of sub-halos toward the centre \citep{Comparat2017}.
+Based on the COSMOS catalogue \citep{Laigle2016}, we calibrated the relation between stellar mass, star formation, and the observed absolute magnitude in $r$-band.
+Finally, using the SDSS magnitude limit, we drew a spectroscopic SDSS mock catalogue from this mock one.